For characters who debuted in Star Trek: The Original Series, see Characters.Star Trek The Original Series

 - Ascend to a Higher Plane of Existence: Decker, Ilia, and V'Ger, though there is some ambiguity.

-- Informed Attractiveness: We're not saying that Persis Khambatta isn't attractive, but Ilia is one of a select group of Trek characters with less hair than Picard, and yet several male crew members get all goofy around her.
-The novelization explains this as her race releasing pheromones whenever they're around unfamiliar males - so it's not really because of her attractiveness sometimes; they just can't help their reactions.
+- Informed Attractiveness: We're not saying that Persis Khambatta isn't attractive, but Ilia is one of a select group of Trek characters with less hair than Picard, and yet several male crew members get all goofy around her.note The novelization explains this as her race releasing pheromones whenever they're around unfamiliar malesnote — so sometimes it's not just because of her attractiveness; they just can't help their reactions.

 - Machine Monotone: Both before and after she literally becomes a machine.